 Work Therapy & Workforce Development

 An integral part of AHC’s long-term treatment program is work – both as a therapeutic measure, and as a workforce development intervention.
 When many clients reach our program, they have been out of work or have bounced around from job to job as a result of their addiction.
 They have missed opportunities to build their self-esteem, be a team member, and to feel the satisfaction of a job well done.
-While they are in treatment at the Mission, men and women get a chance to problem-solve, to follow directions, to coach others on the job, to build confidence, and to be a part of something larger than themselves.
+While they are in treatment at the Mission, clients get a chance to problem-solve, to follow directions, to coach others on the job, to build confidence, and to be a part of something larger than themselves.

 Through our Workforce Development Program clients have the opportunity to overcome barriers for successful and sustainable employment - as we connect them to training, resources, and education – teaching them to be more productive in the workplace.